miguelromeral/SecretManager/README.md

 ## Availability

-In those moments, Secret Manager is being developed and **is not currently available on Google Play yet.
-The application will not be released until, at least, Febrary 2020.**

-*Meanwhile, you can look for other apps developed by MiguelRomeral on [Google Play's Developer Page](https://play.google.com/store/apps/dev?id=8494694764432462089)*
+You can download Secret Manager from [Google Play](https://play.google.com/store/apps/details?id=es.miguelromeral.secretmanager), currently on its Beta version.

-This app requires Android 7.1 or better to be dowloaded and installed on your device.
+This app requires Android 7.1 or better to be downloaded and installed on your device.

 ## Functionalities and Screenshots